isidorogv/foldarapDDE/README.md

 ![Foldarap Mod v.1.0](pics/scalablefolda.jpg)

 Modification is basically a parametric source file which different printer sizes can be built from.
 Check some examples [here](https://github.com/isidorogv/foldarap_escalable/wiki/Lista-de-Materiales).
-Openscad files are supplied in order to make your own custom adjustements.
+FreeCad files are supplied in order to make your own custom adjustements.

 Thankx to...